Gaurav-Barde/edb-test/README.md

 Steps for Running the App

-Step 1: Clone the repository
+Step 1: Clone the repository with: git clone https://github.com/Gaurav-Barde/edb-test

 Step 2: Install dependencies with: npm install